RetroRivals/RetroRivalsCore/README.md

 this is a cool minecraft event with a ton of creators

-this bot is also built to be ran with heroku!
+this event is also built to be ran with heroku!
 Tutorial [here](https://www.youtube.com/watch?v=BPvg9bndP1U) and you're good to go!
 Enjoy your own retro rivals event!